Exabyte-io/documentation/docs/properties/scalar/energies.md

 This **"Zero-point Energy"** contribution to the internal energy of a zero-temperature solid can still be computed separately, as explained in the forthcoming sections of this page.
 A theoretical review of lattice vibrations in solid-state physics is available in Ref. [[2](#links)], whereas a description dedicated to the concept of Zero-point Energy can be found in Ref. [[3](#links)].

-# Energy Types Computed with DFT
+# Energy Types

-In the context of our platform, the following types of energies can be calculated as part of a [Workflow](/workflows/overview.md) computation, based on the [DFT theoretical framework](/models/dft/overview.md).
+In the context of our platform, the following types of energies are available and can be calculated as part of a [Workflow](/workflows/overview.md) computation.

 ## Total Energy